 - Periodic allowances such as alimony, child support, or gifts received from persons not living in the household

-- Sales from self-employed resources (any services such as contracting, lawn maintenance, or sales such as Avon, Mary Kay, etc.)
+- Sales from self-employed resources (any services such as contracting, lawn maintenance, or direct sales companies)